Friday, 29 December 2023

 3. Le Castle Vania - Blood Code

 Speaking of club bangers, one of the best ones I heard this past year was actually while I was watching John Wick: Chapter 4.
 I still get chills when I think about that club scene during which Blood Code by Le Castle Vania was blaring through massive theater speakers with face-melting intensity.
 I don't believe I've ever grinned as hard at a song in a film as I did then.
 LED Spirals was fire and all but this?
-This is on a whole nothee level and I'm here for it.
+This is on a whole nother level and I'm here for it.

 2. Sleep Token - Vore